With three major festivals, a 4K digital cinema-theatre and live music venues,

 Fishguard’s Folk Festival brings together a unique mix of local talent and well-known performers to provide four days of songs, tunes and dance.
 Most events are still free, only four ticketed concerts and whether you want to play, sing, dance or just watch and listen, there is always a choice of things to do throughout this fun-packed friendly festival.

-The Folk Music Group will return to the Royal Oak as soon as we are past the C-19 challenges.
+The Fishguard Folk Music Session plays every Tuesday evening in the Royal Oak from around 7pm until 10pm.
 This is an informal session, featuring folk and traditional performers, chanties, Welsh songs, Irish jigs and reels.
 Everyone is welcome to come along and join in, even if you are a beginner.

 Fishguard and West Wales International Music Festival